International Zebra Day 2021

 Zebras are hunted for their skin and meat, both of which are still in great demand.

-Habitat loss: due to human encroachment on zebra habitats for farming which is severely impacting on zebra grazing areas.
+Habitat loss: due to human encroachment on zebra habitats for farming, severely impacting zebra grazing areas.

 Comments are closed.